wvu-irl/reu-swarm-ros/documentation/ServerDocumentation.md

 All messages from the robots are able to be recieved in the topic ``from_ard``

 ## Connecting
-To connect from an arduino
+To connect from a device

-- Arduino must connect to a valid network
+- Device must connect to a valid network
     - A valid network must have a host computer running the TCP server

-- Arduino must connect to relevant computer IP address
+- Device must connect to relevant computer IP address

-- Arduno must use port ``4321``
+- Device must use port ``4321``

 - To have the server communicate with the robot properly, the robot must ``register``